Written on 16-Oct-2018

 Communication is key to what we do and leaving candidates with a lasting impression is extremely important, whether we can work with them or not.

-An opinion piece by our Head of Talent & Operations, Susannah.
+An opinion piece by our Head of Permanent Recruitment, Susannah.

 We speak to Chefs who are interested in joining the CJUK brigade every day, but what happens to those candidates that don’t match our criteria right now?